partlyLuka/Summary_news_app/README.md

 ### Footnotes

-1. To run the translation one should add translation model files in the folder ''
+1. To run the translation script, you should create a folder called 'app/backend/rtv/translation/trans_models_small', and add a translation model in this file.
+We ussed the [NLLB](https://forum.opennmt.net/t/nllb-200-with-ctranslate2/5090) and SentencePieve model.
+2. The summarisation is achieved by the service [Groq](https://groq.com), in particular we used the [Llama 3 8B](https://huggingface.co/meta-llama/Meta-Llama-3-8B)